 - If a spammer discovers an exploit, they could use your Linode to send spam, and your IP address could be black-listed

 - No third party support to troubleshoot e-mail issues.

 You’re responsible for everything related to your Linode.
 Maintaining, upgrading, and troubleshooting the mail server is your responsibility.
 Visit Linode’s Terms of Service for more information about acceptable use.

 If the prospect of managing your own mail server is too daunting, you should consider using a third-party mail service.
 For a fee, these services provide managed mail servers and take care of all hosting, maintenance, and troubleshooting tasks.
 You won’t have as much control if something goes wrong, but you also won’t need to worry about the pitfalls of running a mail server.

 There are several third-party mail services available:

-- Google Apps uses the familiar Gmail interface.
-Check out our guide to using Google Apps with your Linode.
+- Google Workspace uses the familiar Gmail interface.
+Check out our guide to Using Google Workspace for Email.